Skip to footer

 Conclusion

-These types of workouts perform essential functions in the continued improvement of race times.
+The Fick Equation provides a clear physiological blueprint for endurance development.
+Key components of high volume weekly mileage, regularly scheduled short intervals and several runs in the 70-90% of 5k pace range, perform essential functions in the continued improvement of race times.
 Short intervals increase the stroke volume of the athlete to circulate more oxygen toward working muscles, while 70-90% efforts improve the athlete's ability to utilize this added oxygen.
 The adaptations created by this training form the necessary groundwork for continued improvement in distance running performances over time.

 Related Articles